Hopefully we will cover your questions here, but please contact [email protected] with any further queries. We are happy to help and offer advice!

 What should I wear?

-It's best to bring a range of dancewear for the classes.
-Most people wear soft, comfortable clothing that is easy to move in, such as tracksuit bottoms and a T-shirt with extra layers for warmth.
-For ballet you can wear more tightly fitting clothing so that your teacher can check your alignment.
-You should expect to do all classes in bare feet, except Ballet and Street Dance Forms.
-For Ballet classes you should wear soft ballet shoes if you have them, but tight fitting socks would be a good alternative for the Beginners class.
-We do not offer Pointe work at Trinity Laban.
-For Street Dance Forms please wear trainers with non-marking soles.
-Contemporary Jazz classes can be done in bare feet or jazz shoes with non-marking soles.
+It's best to wear soft comfortable clothing that is easy to move in such as tracksuit bottoms and a T-shirt with extra layers for warmth.
+For ballet you can wear tight fitting clothing so that your teacher can check your alignment.
+You should expect to do all classes in bare feet, except Ballet and Zumba.
+For Ballet classes you should wear soft ballet shoes if they have them, but tight fitting socks would be a good alternative.
+We do not offer Pointe work Evening classes at Laban.
+For Zumba classes please wear trainers with non-marking soles.
+Jazz classes can be done in bare feet or jazz shoes or trainers with non-marking soles.
 To ensure your safety and the safety of others, we ask that that you don't wear jewellery when taking part in a class.

 What equipment is provided?

-Pilates and Yoga mats are available to borrow at no additional charge, but you are welcome to bring your own mat if you have one.
+Pilates and Yoga mats are available to borrow for your class at no additional charge, but you are welcome to bring your mat if you have one.

-For health and safety reasons participants who arrive later than 15 minutes after the start of each class may be permitted to watch the class but not take part.
+The classes run from 18.30h-20.00h and 9.30h-12.15h on Saturdays.
+For health and safety reasons participants who arrive later than 15 minutes after the start of the class will be permitted to watch the class but not take part.
 This is because they will have missed the essential warm up and introduction to the class which is vital in the prevention of injuries to participants.
-Trinity Laban has a duty of care to all class participants.
-We advise students to warm up and cool down at the beginning and end of classes.
-Special sessions will be offered during the course concerning health and wellbeing for dancers.
+Trinity Laban has a duty of care to all evening class participants.

 How do I get to the Laban Building?